wsatchmo/Project_Golden_Geese/README.md

 •Users can search for synonyms of words in the thesaurus section, bottom right.
 Words are pulled from the Big Huge Thesaurus API

 •Users must be logged in to save text and topics.
-Text autosaves five secinds after finishing typing.
-Text populates on login
+Text autosaves five seconds after user finishes typing in the writing section.
+Text and stored topics populate on login

 •If a user types their password incorrectly, they are given the option of resetting their password via email